-Whether you live 20 minutes or 20 miles away from campus, here are some tips to help you start out the year strong.
+Whether you live 20 minutes or 20 miles away from campus, here are some tips to help you start out the new year strong.

 Your RTD CollegePass allows you to ride any local or regional route.
 This includes the SkyRide bus to the airport for no additional charge.
 Learn more about how to ride the bus or how to find a park-n-ride near you by visiting RTD’s website.

 On a beautiful, sunny day there can be more than 6,000 students commuting by bike to campus.
 Bike racks are located throughout campus, with covered bike parking at select locations.
 Remember to lock your bike with a U-lock to a bike rack and not ADA rails, stair rails or trees.
 Make sure your bike is registered with the CU Bicycle Program, wear a helmet and install front and rear lights on your bike.
 Learn more about Boulder city bike laws and regulations.

 Eating on campus